Ugly Christmas Sweater Gnomes with Fairfield World

-Let's Create a pair of Christmas Sweater Gnomes!
+Let's Create a pair of Ugly Christmas Sweater Gnomes!

 This post, Ugly Christmas Sweater Gnomes may contain affiliate links.
 Using links to these sites means I may earn a percentage of the purchase at no extra cost to you.